codeforamerica/form-flow/README.md

   JSON data.
 The keys will be the input fields name.
 * The input fields that are part of a subflow will be stored in an array under a key that is the name of the subflow.
 To access the current item's data on a subflow page, use `fieldData`.
 * Field names are used as keys.
-We use them directly as they are and therefore they must be unique across a whole flow to avoid naming collisions.
+We use them directly as they are, and therefore they must be unique across a whole flow to avoid naming collisions.
 The example applies a prefix to the fields, but that's just for ease of being clear in the example.
 The system does not apply prefixes.